PaddlePaddle/VisualDL/docs/components/UserGuide-en.md

 ### Introduction

-Text displays the recorded text so that you can view the text result output in the middle of the NLP task.
+visualizes the text output of NLP models within any stage, aiding developers to compare the changes of outputs so as to deeply understand the training process and simply evaluate the performance of the model.

 ### Record Interface